edesz/dvc-minimal/README.md

 ## [Future Improvements](#future-improvements)
 A preliminary list of features planned to be implemented is shown below

-1. Add more tests to improve coverage.
+1. Add more tests to improve coverage

+2. Add instructions for checking out new branch and making a pull request

+3. Add plots to `evaluate.py`